johnroutledge/milestone-project-1/README.md

 - All of the Bilingual Boys' sister social media sites (Facebook, Instagram and YouTube), were also set up by my wife, Chonchanok Routledge.

 ### Media
+- The Bilingual Boys 'tinws on bikes' logo was designed by Tarinee Insee especially for this website.
 - All photos used in the website were either taken by my wife, Chonchanok Routledge, or myself.

 ### Code
 - Javascript for the scroll up/down navbar was taken from XXXXXXXXX
-- CSS code for the lightbox effect on the gallery page was taken from XXXXXXXXXXXXX
-- Matt Rudge for the basics behind the Bootstrap Grid and also collapsible navbar
+- Matt Rudge at Code Institute for the basics behind the Bootstrap Grid and also collapsible navbar.
+- Brian O'Grady at Code Institute for the 'hero-zoom' idea and code.

 ### Acknowledgements